New skills for new beginnings

 At MEGT, we know that formal training and sustainable employment can change lives and it’s our mission to make sure these opportunities are available to all Australians.

 We also know it can be especially difficult for victims of domestic violence who may need to find work or change jobs quickly following separation from a violent partner.

 That’s where our Empowering Career Options programme comes in

-The programme will provide end-to-end support to eligible participants based in the Brisbane area and affected by domestic violence to assist them in successfully gaining a nationally accredited qualification and entering sustainable employment.
+Available in Brisbane and Adelaide, the programme provides end-to-end support to eligible participants affected by domestic violence and will assist them in successfully gaining a nationally accredited qualification and entering sustainable employment.

-Empowering Career Options has been created specifically to assist victims of domestic violence based in the Brisbane area.
+Empowering Career Options has been created specifically to assist victims of domestic violence.
+It is available to participants:

 If you’re receiving support from a community-based organisation or employment services provider, your case manager is welcome to contact MEGT directly and chat to us about you taking part in the programme.

 You can also contact MEGT directly to let us know you’re interested in taking part.